Refugees from socialist countries warn Americans: Don't let it happen here

 “In 2004, the Columbus statue came down in Venezuela.
 It was torn down by mobs.
 People had been encouraged by Chavez’s rhetoric,” Rogliani said.

 The origins of unrest in the U.S., of course, are very different and unique to this country.
 Activists have pressed for years to take down statues dedicated to the Confederacy, arguing the country should not be honoring those who fought on the side of slavery.
 The push has expanded in recent months, however, to target historical figures who had been less controversial but nevertheless were connected to slavery or other institutions.
-Meanwhile, protests and sometimes-related looting that have plagued American cities this summer stemmed from upset over racial injustice and police brutality, following the death of George Floyd in Minneapolis police custody.
+Meanwhile, protests and sometimes-related looting that have hit American cities this summer stemmed from anger over racial injustice and police brutality, following the death of George Floyd in Minneapolis police custody.

 Some protests continue to be peaceful, while cities such as Chicago, Portland and Seattle have dealt with more violent outbreaks for months.